NanoComp/photonics-opt-testbed/ruler/README.md

 This is a small program for computing the minimum length scale of a design pattern given by topology optimization.
 The theoretical basis of the method lies in morphological transformations [1,2].
+Some code is copied or adapted from the filter.py file in Meep [3].

 This method is outlined as follows.